rollingghost/cli-task-tracker/README.md

 ## Usage

-After installing rust and surrealdb and confirmed that they installed correctly
+After installing rust and confirmed that they installed correctly

+- Ensure rust is working properly by running
+  - `rustc --version`
 - After cloning navigate to the directory and run
   - `cargo run <options>` or use `cargo run --help` for help
 - Or download the binary and run directly on the terminal